-Further, the European Union announced a proposal concerning an amendment of the relevant EU Regulation in December 2019 in response to the Appellate Body impasse.
-Under the current EU Regulation, the WTO dispute settlement procedures, including the appellate review by the Appellate Body, must be completed before the European Union takes trade enforcement countermeasures.
-If, however, another Member appeals a panel report during the period in which the Appellate Body cannot function, that Member may be able to avoid receiving and hence may be able to evade binding rulings by the Appellate Body.
-Therefore, the objective of the amendment is to allow the European Union to take retaliation measures in situations where another WTO Member is to avoid binding rulings through the WTO dispute settlement (including the situation where the other WTO Member does not agree to the recourse to an interim appeal arbitration arrangement).
-The proposed amendment is scheduled to enter into force by mid-2020, after a resolution of the European Parliament and of the European Council.
+Furthermore, the European Union announced a proposal concerning an amendment of the relevant EU Regulation in December 2019 in response to the Appellate Body impasse.
+Prior to the amendment to the EU Regulation, the WTO dispute settlement procedures, including the appellate review by the Appellate Body, had to be completed before the European Union took trade enforcement countermeasures.
+If, however, another Member appeals a panel report during the period in which the Appellate Body has ceased to function, that Member may be able to avoid receiving, and hence may be able to evade, binding rulings by the Appellate Body.
+Therefore, the amendment to the EU Regulation was conducted to allow the European Union to take retaliation measures in situations where another WTO Member not participating in the MPIA is to avoid binding rulings through the WTO dispute settlement (including the situation where the other WTO Member does not agree to the recourse to an interim appeal arbitration arrangement), and in February 2021, the amendment was enacted after a resolution of the European Parliament and of the European Council.